-In this paper we propose the forecast model of DDHD based on the Box-Jenkins [3] approach.
+In this paper we propose the forecast model of DDHD based on the Box-Jenkins [6] approach.
 This method works with a fixed number of values which are updated for each sampling period.
 This methodology is based on the correlation analysis of time series and works with stochastic models which enable to give a true picture of trend components and also that of periodic components.
 As this method achieves very good results in practice, it was chosen for the calculation of DDHD forecast.

 Identification of time series model parameters is the most important and the most difficult phase in the time series analysis.
 This paper is dealing with the identification of a model of concrete time series of heat demand.
 We have particularly focused on preparing data for modeling as well as on estimating the model parameters and diagnostic checking.
+Finally the results of heat demand prediction by means of selected models are presented.